ndy-s/patto/README.md

 ### Exercise Generation
 When I generate an exercise, the project runs a simple study loop using multiple agents:

-* **Instruction Agent**: defines the problem, learning goals, and constraints.
+* Instruction Agent: defines the problem, learning goals, and constraints.
-* **Template Agent**: generates the starter code, folder structure, and TODO markers.
+* Template Agent: generates the starter code, folder structure, and TODO markers.
-* **Evaluation Agent**: reviews my solution and gives feedback on what could be improved.
+* Evaluation Agent: reviews my solution and gives feedback on what could be improved.

 I can repeat this loop as many times as I want for any pattern until it actually sticks.

-## Installation
+## Quick Setup
+Clone the repository and install dependencies:
 ```bash
 git clone https://github.com/ndy-s/patto
 cd patto
 mvn clean install
 ```

-Before running the project, copy the example environment file:
+Copy the example environment file and add your Gemini API key:
 ```bash
 cp .env.example .env
 ```

-Open `.env` and add your Gemini API key:
+Open `.env` and set your key:
 ```env
 GEMINI_API_KEY=your_key_here
 ```

-You can get a free API key from Google AI Studio.
+You can get a free API key from [Google AI Studio](https://aistudio.google.com).

-## Running
+Run the project:
 ```bash
 mvn exec:java
 ```

 Once it starts, the main menu will appear.

-From there, I can:
+From there, you can:
-* choose a design pattern
+* Choose a design pattern
-* view example implementations
+* View example implementations
-* generate a new exercise
+* Generate a new exercise
-* work through the TODOs
+* Work through the TODOs
-* ask the agent for help
+* Ask the agent for help
-* submit my solution for review
+* Submit your solution for review

-Generated exercises are placed here:
+Generated exercises are placed in:
 ```
 src/main/java/io/github/ndys/patto/exercise/
 ```